|Arlington, Texas, United States

 (projects i'm following)

-Posted by Chowgene Koay over 10 years ago
+Posted by Chowgene Koay about 11 years ago

 Over the course of a week, I did research on other wicking methods for seed propagation and found this site.
 The wicking seed starter used a floating raft that would act as a table for the seed starts.
 On top of the table, a capillary mat is placed to wick water up to the plants eliminating the need to water constantly.